Upcoming Webinar

 Alooma is a data pipeline as a service platform that lets businesses integrate data from various sources.
 It was acquired by Google in 2019.

+Pros and cons: Alooma is good at real-time data processing.
+It also offers flexibility in schema handling.
 Being an extract and load platform, Alooma allows developers to transform data only using a Python environment called Code Engine.
 Also, it only supports a few data sources and destinations natively.
 Moreover, following its acquisition by Google, users can no longer integrate with AWS.
 Alooma’s documentation has significant room for improvement, and its customer support needs to be more responsive.

 Best use case scenario: Creating data pipelines to analyze data.